Register now

 Anaesthetic Technicians

-Aotearoa, New Zealand offers a broad range of opportunities for Anaesthetic Technicians (ODPs) in a range of environments from fast-paced metropolitan centres to community-focused healthcare in urban, rural and remote settings.
+New Zealand - Aotearoa offers a broad range of opportunities for Anaesthetic Technicians in a range of environments from fast-paced metropolitan centres to community-focused healthcare in urban, rural and remote settings.

 About the role